niteshpolicy29/game/README.md

 # Haunted Pumpkin - Ball Platformer Game

-A Halloween-themed 2D platformer game built with Phaser 3 where you control a candy ball character through a spooky physics-based environment.
-Navigate through haunted landscapes, avoid cursed bats, and collect your candy before the night ends!
+A Halloween-themed 2D platformer game built with Phaser 3 featuring a unique triple-form transformation system.
+Control a candy ball character that can transform into marshmallow and jelly forms, each with distinct physics.
+Navigate through haunted landscapes with water crossings, avoid cursed bats, and collect your candy before the night ends!

 ## Features